jacques/docs.npmjs.com/content/getting-started/using-two-factor-authentication.md

 `npm profile enable-tfa auth-and-writes`

  2a.
-If you chose the default setting, this message will appear:
+If you choose the default setting, this message will appear:
 ````
 $ npm profile enable-tfa